hvpham-yorku/project-quick-quacker-coding/README.md

 ### Task Creation and Organization
 This feature allows users to create tasks and organize based on their priorty of low, medium, or high

+### Virtual Pet Duck
+This application has a virtual pet duck that currently levels up the more you play with it, other features related to the duck are coming in Sprint 2